SoftwareApe/NumberMonger/README.md

 ## Features

 NumberMonger lets you
-1. sum up sequences of numbers in decimal, hexidecimal or binary representation
+1. sum up sequences of numbers in floating point, integer, hexidecimal or binary representation
 2. use multiple cursors to insert sequences of numbers with arbitrary initial values and step
 3. insert sequences of random integers
 4. convert between hexadecimal, binary and decimal numbers